What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Ask Locals What To Pack In Your Carry-On

 So what if the weather says sunny skies?
-Still, ask a local what that time of year is like because perhaps it’s known for afternoon showers, and you’ll need to save space for a light jacket.
+Still, ask a local what that time of year is like, because it might be known for afternoon showers, and you’ll need to save space for a light jacket.

 By asking a local, they’ll suggest the must-have travel items you need in your carry-on.
 Look for travel bloggers (like me) who’ve been there and done that and have tips for that country.